Fee Waybill: Career

-With the Tubes, Waybill would perform as crippled Nazi Dr. Strangekiss, country singer Hugh Heifer, glam rocker Quay Lewd, and punk parody Johnny Bugger.
+With the Tubes, Waybill performed as crippled Nazi Dr. Strangekiss, country singer Hugh Heifer, glam rocker Quay Lewd, and punk parody Johnny Bugger.

 During the early 1980s, Waybill appeared as himself on a short-lived television program called Rock 'N' America, usually performing as a street reporter who annoyed pedestrians with nonsensical interviews.
 He also made a cameo in Bill & Ted's Excellent Adventure as one of "The Three Most Important People in the World", and appeared, both acting and performing with The Tubes, in one of the "Fishin' Musician" skits on Second City TV.

 In addition to his work with the Tubes, Waybill now works as a record producer.
 He was the producer for a number of pop music artists including singer-songwriter Richard Marx.

 Personal life

 Waybill and his wife, Elizabeth, live in Los Angeles' Hollywood Hills area.